20-foot Containers: How to Load, Dimensions, Measurements and Capacity

 Checking the container

 The time will eventually come for the container to arrive.
 You’ll see it moving down the road towards you and suddenly everything will feel real.
 It’s time to put your plan into action.
-However, before you get stuck in, you need to check your container is up to standard.
+Before you get stuck in, you need to check your container is up to standard.

 Should I use wooden pallets?

 If you do decide to use pallets, it’s a good idea to put a thin wooden sheet on the bottom just to support everything that goes on the pallet.
 Make sure you distribute the weight evenly across each pallet and you don’t allow anything to overhang.
 You should then wrap each pallet in shrink wrap so that everything is securely held in place.
 Once the container arrives, it’ll be super easy to slot the pallets in.
-Your container delivery driver will be extremely impressed with you, and you can use the remaining time to take the fork lift truck for a quick spin around the block.
+Your container delivery driver will be extremely impressed with you, as an added bonus.

 There are two types of pallet: a standard pallet (1.2m by 1m) and a Euro pallet (1.2m by 0.8m), although the standard pallet is much more appropriate for a 20ft container’s dimensions.